 The campsites here are very popular, so remember to make a reservation early to avoid disappointment.
 Make a reservation now.

 Parksville is a great beach resort area.
 The Community Park has a wonderful water park and play area for children.

 Stop to play mini golf at Paradise Fun Park.
-It is open rain or shine and has COVID-19 safety measures in place.
+It is open rain or shine.

 It’s always fun to have a beach fire and roast marshmallows, take a leisurely stroll on the beach or relax to watch the sunset or sunrise.